Oras, Eastern Samar

 Oras (/tl/), officially the Municipality of Oras (Bungto han Oras; Bayan ng Oras), is a municipality in the province of Eastern Samar, Philippines.
-According to the 2020 census, it has a population of 37,451 people.
+According to the 2024 census, it has a population of 35,997 people.

 History

+Oras is previously part of the undivided province of Samar.
 In 1948, San Policarpo was created from the barrios of San Policarpo, Bahay, Alugan, Pangpang, Japonan, Tabo, Binogawan and Cajag-wayan, which used to belong to Oras.
 The territory of Oras was further reduced two years later, when Arteche was created from the barrios of San Ramon, Carapdapan, Beri, Tangbo, Catumsan, Bego, Concepcion, Casidman, Tawagan, and Tibalawon.

 In 1952, the sitios of Trinidad, Tula, Pota, Palao, Sinalo-an, Tamse-on, Cagmalobago, and Maycorot, in the barrio of Agsam, were separated from said barrio and created into the barrio of Trinidad.
 In the same year, Santa Monica was transferred to the town of San Policarpo.

+In 1956, a portion of Oras was excised to form the new municipality of Lapinig.
+In 1965, as a result of the partition of Samar, Oras became part of the newly established province of Eastern Samar.

 Geography

 Barangays

 Oras is politically subdivided into 42 barangays.
 Each barangay consists of puroks and some have sitios.